 Once the scammer has gained remote access to your computer, they’ll try to convince you to buy new software to “fix” the problem.
 Obviously, the software will be from an untrusted source and most likely contain malware or severe security vulnerabilities.

-Alternatively, the scammer may ask for your personal details, bank account or credit card details.
+Alternatively, the scammer may ask for your personal details, bank account, or credit card details.

 Skimming is a method used to steal credit or bank card details.
-The scammers manipulate an ATM machine, so when you use the ATM to withdraw cash, the device will read your credit or bank card information from the magnetic strip on the back of the card.
+The scammers manipulate an ATM machine, so when you use the ATM to withdraw cash, the device will read your credit or bank card information from the magnetic stripe on the back of the card.

 The recorded information of the card is then transferred to the criminal’s storage device.
 This way, the scammer is able to make a copy of your card.